DianaOlympos/jekyll_softwaremaxims/_posts/2021-03-12-software-engineering.md

 ---------------

 *This post is part of a serie of two.
 It is, partially, a satire of the arguments I keep seeing about the relationship between engineering and writing software.
-My own position is that yes, writing software is engineering, but that the discipline called Software Engineering has nothing to do with Engineering.*
+My own position is that yes, writing software is engineering, but that the discipline called Software Engineering has nothing to do with Engineering.
+I also do not think that software engineering is “superior” to other forms of engineering.
+This is the argument of both side pushed to the extreme.*

 1. [Software Engineering]({{page.permalink}})
 2. [Engineering Software](/blog/engineering-software)